hemelb-codes/hemelb/README.txt

 of the input file which is read on command line as first argument when submitting a job.
 Its format is under investigation and will be descripted elsewhere.

-This document was last updated on the 3/9/2007.